-Routes of Deliverv
+Routes of delivery.
 Medications can be taken in a variety of ways-by swallowing, by inhalation, by absorption through the skin, or by intravenous injection.
 Each method has advantages and disadvantages, and not all methods can be used for every medication.
 Improving current delivery methods or designing new ones can enhance the use of existing medications.

+Technology.
 Microneedle arrays are one example of a new method to deliver medications through the skin.
 In these arrays, dozens of microscopic needles, each far thinner than a strand of hair, can be fabricated to contain a medicine.
 The needles are so small that, although they penetrate the skin, they don't reach nerves in the skin, thus delivering medications painlessly.

-NIBIB-funded scientists are developing such a patch with an array of disolvable microneedles for vaccine delivery.
 These patches are easy to use and do not require refrigeration or special disposal methods, so they could be used by patients themselves at home.
 This technology could be especially helpful in low-resource communities that may not have many health care providers or adequate storage facilities for traditional, refrigerated medicines.